CSC207-2022F-UofT/course-project-schedulize/README.md

 give the presenter a list of these interfaces as observers which would be empty at initialization.
 Then, when all the other classes were complete, we would add the UI as an observer _to_ that presenter, thus closing the loop.
 This allows for void-return controllers that do not provide output, while simultaneously giving the presenters the necessary information from the entities layer.
+All presenters in the use_cases package follow this design pattern except for the display_task_tree use case.

 ### Iterators
 The TimeBlockManager interface extends the Iterable interface, allowing client code to loop over the TimeBlocks